LucasNolasco/WaypointsGenerator/README.md

 * `route_generator`: This node possess the function buildRoute, which is responsible for building a route based on a Waypoint IDs list.
 It also includes an example of usage, loading the waypoints from a file and building a pre-defined route.

+* `transfer_waypoints`: This node loads waypoints from a csv file and send them to a server over a http request.

 ## Examples

 ### Generate waypoints